 Includes: Discovering the most interesting and exciting locations in Boston, welcome dinner, tours (does not include accommodation)

-This intimate three-day masterclass (limited to just six students) is designed to maximize both the learning experience and your ability to create a unique and powerful portfolio of imagery from Boston.
+This intimate three-day masterclass (limited to just 5 students) is designed to maximize both the learning experience and your ability to create a unique and powerful portfolio of imagery from Boston.

-The workshop officially begins Friday at 1pm and ends Sunday at 2pm.
+The workshop officially begins Saturday at 1pm and ends Monday after the Memorial Day Parade.